stoneface86/trackerboy/BUILD.md

  * MSVC v19.27
  * MSVC v19.26
  * GCC 7.5.0
+ * GCC 10.2.0

 If you have issues compiling the project using a compiler not listed here, please submit an issue.

 ## Building on Windows

-Use the general instructions for building on windows, except you will need to install the DirectX SDK for Portaudio.
-If Portaudio cannot find the SDK, set the `DXSDK_ROOT_DIR` variable to where you installed it.
-Then make sure the `PA_USE_DS` variable is enabled.
-If you skip this step, you will not be able to use the DirectX API for sound output in the ui.

 If CMake cannot find your Qt5 installation, you must set it via the `Qt5_DIR` variable.
 This variable should be the path to where you installed Qt (ie C:\Qt\5.15.0\msvc2019_64).